Corbetta, Lombardy: Climate

 Corbetta exhibits the usual climate of Italy's Northern plains: cold winters and warm summers, with rainfall being most common in autumn and spring.
-The municipality is in Climatic zone E.
+The municipality is in climatic zone E.

 Political geography

-Corbetta's territory borders Magenta to the West, Robecco sul Naviglio to the Southwest, Cassinetta di Lugagnano and Albairate to the South, Cisliano to the Southeast, Vittuone to the East, and Santo Stefano Ticino and Arluno to the North.
+Corbetta's territory borders Magenta to the west, Robecco sul Naviglio to the southwest, Cassinetta di Lugagnano and Albairate to the south, Cisliano to the southeast, Vittuone to the east, and Santo Stefano Ticino and Arluno to the north.

-Inside the borders, there are four frazioni (administrative subdivisions): Soriano, Castellazzo de' Stampi, Cerello and Battuello (the last two united in a unique frazione formally called Cerello-Battuello).
+Inside the borders, there are four frazioni (administrative subdivisions): Soriano, Castellazzo de' Stampi, Cerello and Battuello (the last two are united in a unique frazione formally called Cerello-Battuello).

-Milan, the largest nearby metropolis, is roughly 20 km from Corbetta, but for the dispensation of services, the most important center could be considered the bordering settlement of Magenta.
+Milan, the largest nearby metropolis, is roughly 20 km from Corbetta, but the nearest important center could be considered the bordering settlement of Magenta.

 History

 Pre-Roman and Roman Period

-It is quite certain, looking at glass crockery found in the old castle's well, that the first houses in Corbetta were built between the 7th and 6th centuries BC, when a small community of Celto-Ligurian tribes inhabited the area.
+Based on glass crockery found in the old castle's well, it appears that the first houses in Corbetta were built between the 7th and 6th centuries BC, when a small community of Celto-Ligurian tribes inhabited the area.
 In the 4th century BC, Celtic tribes called Insubres arrived.
 In the 2nd century BC, a Roman colony was established with the goal of defending Milan and the territories to the east of the Ticino River from the incursions of Gauls and Burgundians.
 In fitting with the defensive purpose of the settlement, city walls were constructed that surrounded a third of the local castle.
 Archeological sites are visible near the local church, including a Roman altar dedicated to Jupiter and Mani (Sacred Matrons - divinities who were protectors of the family).
-Archaeologists also found coins displaying the heads of Julius Caesar, Claudius and Trajan.
-The city's proximity to Milan, which subsequently became an imperial see, favored the development of Curia Picta (i.e. the Roman name for Corbetta), which indicates that there probably was a tribunal located in the settlement (curia meaning "tribunal" in Latin).
+Archaeologists have also found coins displaying the heads of Julius Caesar, Claudius and Trajan.
+The city's proximity to Milan, which subsequently became an imperial see, favored the development of Curia Picta (the Roman name for Corbetta), which indicates that there probably was a tribunal located in the settlement, since curia means "tribunal" in Latin.